Nata8/Bioformatics-toolbox/README.md

 The user selects from the menu using numbers in terminal.

 1. FASTA parser (select number 1)
-Data are extracted from fasta file with examples of moleucules.
+Data are extracted from fasta file with examples of molecules.
 The user can see all possible molecule names from that file.
 Second menu with following options:
-	1. Return whether the given subsequence occurs in the file case-insensitive
+	1. Return whether the given subsequence occurs in the file (case-insensitive)
 	2. Return sequence length for given sequence
 	3. Return information about selected molecule
 	   - name, amino acid sequence and its length